nginx-architects/agility2022-apigw-nic/modules/module3/readme.md

 ## Restricting access by applying Rate Limits on API

-Once the API's start becoming feature rich, the next aspect that we need to put our attention is how to secure these API's.
-The most comman way of restricting your API's from getting a flood of request is to enable rate limiting.
-With NIC you can enable rate limiting by creating a custom policy and then applying the policy to the custom Virtual Server resource that we discussed in previous section.
+Once the APIs start becoming feature rich, the next aspect that you need to focus on how to secure these APIs.
+The most comman way of restricting your APIs from getting a flood of request is to enable rate limiting.
+With NGINX Plus Ingress Controller(NIC) you can enable rate limiting by creating a custom policy and then applying the policy to the custom Virtual Server resource that we discussed in previous section.

 In this module you will learn:
 1. Creating a custom rate limiting policy.
-2. How to modify the VS to enable rate limiting on your set of APIs
+2. How to modify the VirtualServer object to enable rate limiting on your set of APIs

 ## 1. Creating a custom rate limiting policy

 In this step you will look into a custom policy that would enable rate limiting for the colors API.

-Inspect the `module3/rate-limit.yaml` manifest.
+Inspect the `module3/rate-limit.yaml` file.
 This policy would limit all subsequent requests coming from a single IP address once a rate of 1 request per second is exceeded.

 ![rate limit policy](media/module3_rate-limit-policy.png)